Applied-Machine-Learning-2021/final-project-flashnet/README.md

 1. Fork this repo
 2. Change directories into your project
 3. On the command line, type `pip3 install requirements.txt`
-4. Download the snapshot zipfile and put in your repo.
+4. Download the snapshot zipfile and place it in your repo.
 5. Change manually in the main.py on how to interact with the enviroment.
    * Snapshot vs. Subgraph
    * Number of episodes